 Step 1: Pull up iCloud.com and use your Apple ID and password to log in.

-Step 2: When you’ve signed in, hit the Settings button.
+Step 2: When you’ve signed in, go down and select the Data Recovery button.

-Step 3: Go down to the Advanced section and select Restore Contacts.
+Step 3: Go down to the Restore Contacts.

 Step 4: You’ll find a list of archives you’ve created in the past.
 Using their dates, locate an archive that should contain your full contacts list and hit Restore.